Harun al-Rashid: Anecdotes

 Many anecdotes attached themselves to the person of Harun al-Rashid in the centuries following his rule.
 Saadi of Shiraz inserted a number of them into his Gulistan.

 Al-Masudi relates a number of interesting anecdotes in The Meadows of Gold that illuminate the caliph's character.
 For example, he recounts Harun's delight when his horse came in first, closely followed by al-Ma'mun's, at a race that Harun held at Raqqa.
 Al-Masudi tells the story of Harun setting his poets a challenging task.
 When others failed to please him, Miskin of Medina succeeded superbly well.
 The poet then launched into a moving account of how much it had cost him to learn that song.
 Harun laughed and said that he did not know which was more entertaining, the song or the story.
 He rewarded the poet.

 There is also the tale of Harun asking Ishaq ibn Ibrahim to keep singing.
 The musician did so until the caliph fell asleep.
 Then, strangely, a handsome young man appeared, snatched the musician's lute, sang a very moving piece (al-Masudi quotes it) and left.
 On awakening and being informed of that, Harun said Ishaq ibn Ibrahim had received a supernatural visitation.

 Shortly before he died, Harun is said to have been reading some lines by Abu al-Atahiya about the transitory nature of the power and pleasures of this world, an anecdote related to other caliphs as well.

-Every morning, Harun gave one thousand dirhams to charity and made one hundred prostrations a day.
-Harun famously used to look up at rain clouds in the sky and said: "rain where you like, but I will get the land tax!"

-Harun was terrified for his soul in the afterlife.
-It was reported that he quickly cried when he thought of God and read poems about the briefness of life.

-Soon after he became caliph, Harun asked his servant to bring him Ibn al-Sammak, a renowned scholar, to obtain wisdom from him.
-Harun asked al-Sammak what he would like to tell him.
-Al-Sammak replied, "I would like you always to remember that one day you will stand alone before your God.
-You will then be consigned either to Heaven or to Hell."
-That was too harsh for Harun's liking, and he was obviously disturbed.
-His servant cried out in protest that the Prince of the Faithful will definitely go to heaven after he has ruled justly on earth.
-However, al-Sammak ignored the interruption and looked straight into the eyes of Harun and said that "you will not have this man to defend you on that day."